fedi-e2ee/public-key-directory-specification/Specification.md

 When encryption is chosen, the Protocol Message **MUST** be serialized as a JSON string and then encrypted according to the specific HPKE cipher suite advertised by the Public Key Directory, using the given public key.

+Users **MAY** pad the plaintext before encryption with additional whitespace to their desired length, but **SHOULD** keep their plaintext JSON blobs smaller than 16 MiB (16,777,216 bytes).

 When encrypting, the AAD parameter of the HPKE encryption **MUST** be set to the value of the `@context` field.

 The result of the ciphertext will be encoded with unpadded [base64url](https://datatracker.ietf.org/doc/html/rfc4648#section-5).